 UUID v4 (Random)

-Version 4 UUIDs are generated using random numbers.
-They provide the strongest uniqueness guarantees with 2^122 possible combinations — so many that the chance of collision is effectively zero for any practical application.
+Generated using random numbers with 2^122 possible combinations — the chance of collision is effectively zero for any practical application.

 • Best for: Most applications, databases, APIs, session tokens